 Import a WebQ Quiz to Canvas

 The transfer process uses Respondus as a bridge between Catalyst WebQ and Canvas.
+UW-IT has Respondus software on two computers in Odegaard 230.
+Contact firstname.lastname@example.org to make an appointment to come in and use Respondus.
 You download WebQ content to your computer, then import the content into Respondus, then export it out of Respondus.
 In this process you are using Respondus only to extract the content into a zipped folder.
 You do not have to be familiar with Respondus to use it for exporting a WebQ quiz.

 Note: These tools–WebQ, Respondus, and Canvas–do not share the same question types.
 Therefore, some types of questions do not easily translate to the format of the other tools.
 Once you have added the quiz content to Canvas, you will be able to edit or revise the content and change question types, if necessary.